Improved auxiliary engine load

 Applicable for all vessels at all ages.

-The key of this measure relates to the fact that many vessels run more auxiliary engines simultaneously than are actually needed regarding power consumption vs. production-basis during normal deep sea transit.
-This is amongst others related to risk aversion of black-out, i.e. your only running auxiliary engine dropping out.
-The safety margin against black-out from running more than one engine can, however, often be reasoned.
-During manoeuvring or other similar operations losing power production can be very critical, but during deep sea transit in calm weather it is typically not critical to experience a black-out.
+This measure addresses that many vessels run more auxiliary engines simultaneously than what is actually needed from power consumption vs. production-basis during normal deep sea transit.
+This is amongst other related to risk aversion of black-out, i.e. from your only running auxiliary engine drops out.
+The safety measures against potential black-outs, can however be understood as during maneuvering or other similar operations losing power production can be very critical.
+Nonetheless during deep sea transit in calm weather it is typically not critical to experience a black-out.
 In addition to risk aversion for black-out, general wear and tear of the auxiliary does tend to bring down their rating (maximum kW production), meaning that the assumed load level is in fact higher.
-This is quite normal and should easily be fixed via e.g. overhaul of the turbochargers.
+This is quite normal and should easily be fixed via measures such as overhaul of the turbochargers etc..

-In order to minimize the fuel consumption on the auxiliaries through increasing the average engine load, the number of auxiliary engines running must be minimized at all times.
+In order to minimise the fuel consumption on the auxiliaries through increasing the average engine load, the number of auxiliary engines running must be minimised at all times.
 This could be included in a ship specific auxiliary engine operation guideline.
 A guide for the number of engines running could be developed based on the possibility to measure the kWh produced and compared with the operational mode.
 Lowering the number of auxiliary engines also reduces the engine hours, the rate of wear and tear per hour, lubrication oil consumption and consequently work needed to do maintenance.
-The average engine load is as such on its own a good performance indicator to work from, but it must not contribute to compromising safety, and a risk based approach is as such advised.
+The average engine load is as such on its own a good performance indicator to work from, but it must not contribute to compromising safety, and as such it is advised to follow a risk based approach.

 Cost of implementation